skienzmatishun/rippreport/content/p/scumbag/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: A man in a suit surrounded by money and candy, while five other men cover their eyes to ignore the scene
+alttags: Tom Albritton in a suit stands above four men covering their eyes, surrounded by floating dollar bills and lollipops against a gray background
 ---
 Stealing from children is almost always a criminal act and can involve serious legal consequences.
 If you suspect someone is stealing from children, it is critical to report it to the proper authorities.